CiscoCloud/shipped-mongo-sample-client/README.md

 Deploy Mongo :
 ==============
 1> Click the Deployment tab.
 2> Select Mongo and the environment (Test), click Deploy Build.
-As we need connection string to connect our API to Postgres DB, So we need to copy the environment variable name "HOST_MONGODB_SINGLE" (naming convention "HOST"$servicename) of Postgress, which you need to set for mongo-client.
+As we need connection string to connect our API to Postgres DB, So we need to copy the environment variable name "HOST_MONGODB_SINGLE" (naming convention "HOST"$servicename) of Postgress, which you need to set for shipped-mongo-sample-client.

 3> Click Settings.
 4> Scroll down to the Deployment Configurations section.

 5> Copy the environment variables.

-Deploy mongo-client:
+Deploy shipped-mongo-sample-client:
 ====================
 1> Click Back to Environments.
-2> Click the mongo-client icon, then Settings.
+2> Click the shipped-mongo-sample-client icon, then Settings.

 3> Scroll down to the Deployment Configurations section.
-3> Enter HOST_MONGODB_SINGLE environment variable name and its value.
+4> Enter HOST_MONGODB_SINGLE environment variable name and its value.

+This page will open up after deployment :